 Museums that challenge young minds

 It’s easy to get overwhelmed by the sheer number of museums in London especially when everyone in the family has different preferences.
 Do your research in advance and plan just one or two museums but do them well.
-Popular museums for young minds include the London Transport Museum (free of charge for those under 18), V&A Museum of Childhood and the Science Museum.
-Each one is thought provoking and interactive for the kids.
+Popular museums for young minds include the London Transport Museum (free of charge for those 17 and under), V&A Museum of Childhood, one of the many free attractions in the city, and the Science Museum.
+Each one is thought provoking and interactive for the kids and the whole family.

 Matinee Musical at the West End

-West End Musicals are often on in the evening past the kids’ bedtime, but that doesn’t mean you have to miss out.
+West End Theatre and its musicals are often on in the evening past the kids’ bedtime, but that doesn’t mean you have to miss out.
 Why not take them to a matinee performance instead?
-Great child-friendly classics are on throughout the week, such as Charlie and the Chocolate Factory, The Lion King and Matilda.
+Great child-friendly classics are on throughout the week, such as The Lion King, Mary Poppins and Matilda.
 The best part is they are entertaining for all ages so you’ll also enjoy the theatrics.